 It’s been a weird winter all over the country, but the end is near!
 Although that means that freezing temperatures, large snowfalls, and everything else that Old Man Winter has thrown at us this year is almost over, we have some other things to keep an eye on.
-A flooded basement or bowed wall can cause you a lot of trouble.
+A flooded basement this spring, or bowed wall can cause you a lot of trouble.

 No More Snow

 All of the snow and ice we’ve got this year have to go somewhere.
 When the warm weather returns, that snow will melt and soak into the ground.
 The soil is frozen and will also thaw, releasing more moisture into the soil.
 The oversaturated earth will push against your foundations with a good chance of the water entering your basement or crawl space.
 If there is snow piled up against your building, clear it out before it begins to melt.
 The snow closest to the wall will probably melt first and just run down the sides of your foundation.
 A flooded basement might be the least of your worries.

 Tut Tut, It Looks Like Rain